-Comprehensive partnership agreement with the home town Ai Miyazato Suntory Ladies Open Golf Tournament \sim Pathyway to AIG Women's British Open \sim Suntory Ladies Open Golf Tournament is an official ladies open golf tournament of the Ladies Professional Golfers' Association of Japan hosted by Suntory.
-The tournament was held at the Rokko Kokusai Golf Club in Kobe City from June 8, 2023.
+Comprehensive partnership agreement with the home town For more information, see Suntory SUNBIRDS (in Japanese) Ai Miyazato Suntory Ladies Open Golf Tournament: Pathway to AIG Women's British Open Suntory Ladies Open Golf Tournament is an official ladies open golf tournament of the Ladies Professional Golfers' Association of Japan hosted by Suntory.
+The event is held annually at the Rokko Kokusai Golf Club in Kobe City.
 This tournament is seen as a competition to test the true skill of the golfers because it is held for four days, while in Japan most golf tournaments usually last for three days.
 Ai Miyazato, a professional golfer affiliated with Suntory, acts as an advisor for the tournament and is involved with setting the course, PR for the tournament, and hospitality for visitors.
 As an international open tournament, it opens its doors and supports the growth of next generation of Japanese and international amateur golfers who are expected to become leading players in the future, and actively engages in other charitable events.
 From the 30th tournament in 2021, the first- and second-place golfer gain entry to the AIG Women's British Open.

-Serena Aoki and Ai Miyazato, an advisor for the tournament (winning the 2022 tournament) Suntory Dream Match Suntory has been hosting baseball games since 1995 which is played by famous players who have retired from professional baseball to provide dreams and excitement.
-The dream baseball match has brought joy to a total of 1,000,000 baseball fans so far.
-The 26th match in 2022 was the first time in three years that the event was held with an audience.
-We were able to live stream the exciting matchup between The Premium Malt's team, led by Manager Koji Yamamoto, and the Dream Heroes team, led by Manager Yasushi Tao through YouTube, BS broadcast, and other media.
-A portion of the proceeds from this event are used to support charity activities such as holding baseball classes for children.
+Tournament winner Chisato Iwai (right) and tournament ambassador Ai Miyazato (2023 tournament award ceremony) For more information, see Suntory Ladies Open Golf Tournament (in Japanese) Suntory Dream Match Suntory has been hosting baseball games that deliver dreams and excitement since 1995.
+These event-type games, featuring retired pro baseball legends, have brought joy to more than a million fans to date.
+The 27th match in 2023 was the first time in four years, since the onset of the pandemic, that the game was played before a full stadium.
+The Premium Malt's team, led by Manager Koji Yamamoto, and the Dream Heroes team, led by Manager Yasushi Tao fought a heated battle.
+The Suntory Dream Match is also a charity event, and a portion of the proceeds are used to support charity activities such as baseball classes for kids throughout Japan.

-Day of the match (2022) Supporting Challenged Athletes The Suntory Group started the project in 2014 as part of our recovery support for the disaster-stricken Tohoku region.
-In addition to providing incentives to athletes and donating athletic equipment, we have also held classes in wheelchair basketball and other challenging sports for children in Tohoku.
+For more information, see Suntory Dream Match (in Japanese) Supporting Challenged Athletes Suntory Group started the project in 2014 as part of our recovery support for the disaster-stricken Tohoku region.
+In addition to providing incentives to athletes and donating athletic equipment, we have also held classes in wheelchair basketball and other challenged sports for children in Tohoku.
 To date, more than 5,000 people have participated.
 Since 2015, Suntory has been an official partner of the Japan Para-Sports Association and the Japan Wheelchair Basketball Federation, and has been involved not only in reconstruction assistance but also in support for athletes, including Suntory employee Mami Tani, a para-triathlete, in their athletic activities and competitions.
 In addition, Suntory is involved in promotional activities through the production of wheelchair basketball rules videos, VR videos of wheelchair basketball, and a series of web-based projects that introduce the passion of the athletes.
 Last year, we launched a project with university students to promote the appeal of para-sports.
 We will continue our challenges with our athletes under our PASSION FOR CHALLENGE grounded in our "Yatte Minahare" spirit that we have had since our founding.
-In 2023, through the Suntory Challenged Sports Athletes Incentive Program, we support the activities of young athletes and sports organizations throughout Japan who are recommended by the 57 areas para-sports associations.
+From 2023, through the Suntory Challenged Sports Athletes Incentive Program, we support the activities of young athletes and sports organizations throughout Japan who are recommended by the 57 areas para-sports associations.